 Named for the county in New York where the company was located, Steuben Glass Works is widely recognized for producing a plethora of fine art glass in the early 1900s.
 The firm took shape in 1903 when Thomas Hawkes, president of T.G.
 Hawkes and Company, and Frederick Carder joined together in Corning, New York.

-"This new firm would change the entire glassmaking industry, and etch Frederick Carder’s name forever in the annals of gifted glass masters." —John A. Shuman III, The Collector’s Encyclopedia of American Art Glass
+John A. Shuman III, states in The Collector’s Encyclopedia of American Art Glass: "This new firm would change the entire glassmaking industry, and etch Frederick Carder’s name forever in the annals of gifted glass masters."

 Steuben produced many blanks decorated by Hawkes' firm until 1918 when it became part of Corning Glass Company, as well as making decorative and colored glass in Art Nouveau styles.
 Some of Steuben's lines were completely innovative and others competed with iridescent wares made by Louis Comfort Tiffany and the Austrian glass company Loetz.
 Tiffany sued Steuben after seeing Aurene pieces believing his Favrile glass was being copied.

 When it came right down to it, the process of making the two was different, so the suit never made it to court.
-Historians haven't really determined which of these companies inspired whom, according to art glass expert Arlie Sulka in an Antiques Roadshow online feature, but there’s no doubt they were all competing for the pool of art glass customers back in their day.
+Historians haven't really determined which of these companies inspired whom, according to art glass expert Arlie Sulka in an Antiques Roadshow online feature.
+Still, there’s no doubt they were all competing for the pool of art glass customers back in their day.

 It's clear that Carder was the mastermind behind the production of Steuben's more revered work.
 His background included studying with French glass master Emile Gallé and designing for the English firm of Stevens and Williams prior to migrating to the United States.
 He served as Steuben’s art director through 1933 when he retired.
 During his tenure, he contributed to the development of some of the firm’s most adored colors and surface décor techniques.
 Steuben clearly would not have thrived as it did without Carder's hand in the business.